Universiteit Leiden

 0000-0003-0377-7758

-I. Houben is connected to the Institute for Private Law since 1 September 1997.
+Iris Houben joined the Institute of Private Law on 1 September 1997.

 More information about Iris Houben

-Iris Houben ( Maastricht 1973) studied law in Leiden, obtaining her masters degree in civil law as well as in company law in 1997.
-After graduating she worked as an assistant professor at her alma mater, and was appointed associate professor of civil law in 2006.
-She teaches classes at the law faculty but also post-academic courses for attorneys and other practitioners, such as judges.
+Iris Houben (Maastricht, 1973) studied Law in Leiden, obtaining her master's degree in Civil Law and Company Law in 1997.
+Following her graduation, she worked as an Assistant Professor at her alma mater and was appointed to the position of Associate Professor of Civil Law in 2006.
+She teaches classes at Leiden Law School as well as post-academic courses for lawyers and other practitioners such as judges.

-She teaches on ‘Franchise contracts’ in the Advanced Master International Civil and Commercial Law (ICCL).
-In 1998 she started working on a PhD-thesis on duties to enter into a contract.
-This thesis deals with a fundamental breach of the principle of freedom of contract, for instance where an universal service obligation is imposed on a company.
-In 2005 she defended her PhD-thesis, titled (in Dutch): Contractdwang.
-Since then she continued her research in the field of contract law.
-Central theme is the interaction between (sector specific) public law and contract law.
+Houben teaches modules on ‘Franchise contracts’ in the Advanced LL.M. in International Civil and Commercial Law (ICCL).
+In 1998, she began working on a PhD thesis about duties to enter into a contract.
+The thesis deals with a fundamental breach of the principle of freedom of contract, for instance where an universal service obligation is imposed on a company.
+In 2005, Houben defended her PhD thesis entitled (in Dutch): Contractdwang (meaning 'Obligation to contract').
+Since then, she has continued her research in the field of Contract Law.
+The primary focus of her research is the interaction between (sector-specific) public law and contract law.

-Iris Houben has recently (2015) published a book on innominate contracts, such as leasing, factoring, franchising and contracts in the field of energy and telecommunications.
+In 2015, Iris Houben published a book on innominate contracts such as leasing, factoring, franchising and contracts in the field of energy and telecommunications.

 Associate Professor